colorlessenergy/colorlessenergy.github.io/_projects/browse-reddit.md

 * Node
 * PWA - service worker

+## challenges and knowledge acquired

+### main problem

+Reddit loaded too slow on my phone so I decided to use their API they exposed to make a web app which loaded way faster because there is less stuff having to be loaded.

-## design doc
+### design doc

 I made a design doc at the start to map out how the app will be made and what will be used to make it.

-## service worker
+### service worker

 The service worker caches every request made and if it can't be found it will fetch it through the network.

-A problem I had with this is that the json fetched from the reddit API will never be updated because everytime a request is made the service worker intercepts it and gets it from the cache.
-I realize the only content that ever changes is the json files that are fetched from the reddit API so I always made a network request for them and cached the new one every time a subreddit was searched.
+A problem I had with this is that the JSON fetched from the reddit API will never be updated because everytime a request is made the service worker intercepts it and gets it from the cache.
+I realize the only content that ever changes is the JSON files that are fetched from the reddit API so I always made a network request for them and cached the new one every time a subreddit was searched.

 I am very proud of this project because I fixed a problem I had.